1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 The Grace Building 1114 Avenue of the Americas, New York, NY USA 10036

-Ted Davis divides his practice between domestic and international litigation and client counselling in the fields of trademark, copyright, false advertising, and unfair competition law and has particular experience in trade dress and gray market disputes, litigation before the Trademark Trial and Appeal Board, and with large-scale trademark clearance and registration projects.
-He is a past chair of the American Bar Association Section of Intellectual Property Law, on behalf of which he has testified before Congress on trademark and Internet issues, and he also has served on the Boards of Directors of the American Intellectual Property Law Association and the International Trademark Association.
-He is a frequent lead author of amicus briefs to the Supreme Court of the United States and other federal courts, as well as an expert witness in federal district court litigation and in prosecution matters before the U.S. Patent and Trademark Office.
+Ted Davis divides his practice between litigation and client counseling in the fields of trademark, copyright, false advertising, and unfair competition law.
+He is a member-elect of the American Bar Association’s Board of Governors and a past chair of the ABA’s Section of Intellectual Property Law, on behalf of which he has testified before Congress on trademark and Internet issues.
+He also has served on the American Intellectual Property Law Association’s Board of Directors and on the Executive Committee of the International Trademark Association.
+He frequently serves as an expert witness in trademark-related matters, is an adjunct professor at the Emory University School of Law, and regularly authors amicus briefs to the Supreme Court of the United States and other federal courts.

 Mr. Davis has been recognized as one of Atlanta’s “Legal Elite” (Georgia Trend Magazine), a Georgia “Super Lawyer” for intellectual property (Super Lawyers magazine), the 2014 and 2022 “Atlanta Lawyer of the Year” in trademark law (The Best Lawyers in America®), an “IP Icon” (IP Law360), and an “IP Star” (Managing Intellectual Property magazine).
 World Trademark Review 1000 – The World’s Leading Trademark Professionals regularly lists him as among the top ten United States attorneys in the categories of enforcement, prosecution, and strategy, and Legal Media Group has identified him as among the top 25 practitioners for Trademark Law in the country.
 Chambers USA: America’s Leading Lawyers for Business also has listed him for intellectual property since 2013.
 He is a frequent author on intellectual property topics, and his articles have received the Ladas Memorial Award from the International Trademark Association and the Burton Award for excellence in legal writing.
 He is AV® rated by Martindale-Hubbell.*